 Eighty percent of workers don’t sit behind computers to get work done.
 Maintenance technicians, warehouse workers, and service workers must be on location to fulfill their responsibilities.

 Industries that employ deskless workers include healthcare, hospitality, agriculture, manufacturing, and others.
 Despite proving themselves essential to economic stability, these 30 million American workers are often overlooked when it comes to technological improvements and conveniences at work.

 Additionally, 84 percent of them say they “don’t get enough direct communication from top management,” and only 10 percent “feel strongly connected to their companies.”
-These numbers should concern any employer wanting to maintain reliability, and reduce turnover.
+These numbers should concern any employer wanting to maintain reliability and reduce turnover.
 However, considering how isolated many of us have felt because of COVID-19 regulations, engaging worker sentiments is now even more important.

-How to Include Deskless Workers in the New Era
+Include Deskless Workers in the New Era